krashanoff/fftp/README.md

 # ff

 `ff` is the "Fast File" client and server.
-It transfers files quickly between computers on a network with low overhead.
+It transfers files quickly and securely between computers on a network with low overhead.

 FTP uses two ports which makes it inconvenient to reverse proxy.
 HTTP file servers might be too bulky for certain things, and they aren't as fast as FTP.
 This is my